 Objectives and Content

-- derive and use the fundamental transport equations in porous media (hydrocarbon reservoirs) for both single- and multiphase flow
+- know the basic transport equations in porous medium, both for single- and multi-phase flow

-- explain and describe micro- and macroscopic phenomena in reservoirs
+- describe micro and macroscopic phenomena in reservoir during oil/gas displacement and CO2 storage

 Required Previous Knowledge